dardodds/Getting-And-Cleaning-Data-Project/Codebook.md

 ## Identifiers
 These are the identfiers that I used to link the raw data, activity data and the subject data.
 This complies to Tidy Data #3 and #4 criteria.

-sample_id - identifies the sample measurement and numbers each row in the test data and the train data
+sample_id - identifies the sample measurement and numbers each row in the test data and the train data.
+It is used to maintain integrity when linking X, Y and subject files, that is, the sample(row) in X is linked to the same sample in Y and subject files.

 activityid - identifies the activity and can link it to an english description